 Be aware of the major signs of substance abuse.
 Look for alcohol or drug paraphernalia (physical evidence) in their room, their laundry, their school supplies or around the house.

-It’s ok to get in professional help
+It’s ok to get in professional help.

 You’re not a superhero.
 Nobody expects you to be.
-As signs start to build, reach out for help in the matter.
+As evidence starts to build, reach out for help in the matter.
 Assuming you can help your teenager by yourself can be overwhelming in situations like these, and can set you — and more importantly, your teen — up for failure.
 Realize you are not alone, and the challenges ahead can start to appear more and more conquerable.

 Help can be in the form of: